 - What if humans are just a freak accident of evolution?
 While the most important, intelligence is not the only feature separating humans from apes.
 Not one but a series of freak accidents would have had to happen on the transition path to human.
 These accidents would be independent of each other given that bipedalism, hair loss, language and diet do not lead to human-level intelligence as seen, but also given that superior intelligence as in elephants and dolphins does not lead to bipedalism, dexterity, new diet and so on.
 In a “blind, unguided and purposeless” universe, this unbelievable series of events would not have happened once and only once.
 Yet this assumed series of unbelievable freak accidents is just a continuation of an even less plausible series including abiogenesis – also a singularity since abiogenesis is not currently observed and since all organisms show commonality (they would be different if product of different abiogenesis episodes), the Big Bang (another singularity), and the “arising” of everything else.
 This many “freak accidents” do make a pattern …that indicates pure fantasy.

 - Can “natural selection” explain the humans?
 No. Both supposed evolutionary branches survived and developed in the same African environment.
 Why “struggle for survival” did not eliminate either one of the branches has yet to be plausibly explained.
 In addition, the supposed “common ancestor” is a regular chimp, so no evolution of any kind on that branch of the “common tree”.
-Why then would the human branch explode with changes?
+Why then would the human branch explode with changes from bipedalism to superintelligence?
 Felines, canines, bovines, and primates ex humans are all more or less the same on all family branches.
 There is no feline/canine/bovine/etc. human equivalent.
 No “evolutionary arms race” can possibly account for human brains being able to make sense of the quantum and the cosmos – notions far removed from everyday survival.
 As far as we know, no other organism has such a removed capability inexplicable on the account of “natural selection”.

 - The fossil record lends no support for human evolution for several reasons: it is sketchy at best inviting proponents to make whatever desired of it via artistic license, is static hence one must presume evolution to see evolutionary links (the animation movie), and fossils are not positively linked to one another hence likely part of other animation movies altogether.
 Along the years, we have seen an inflation of hominid “species” as everyone that found a bone or two claimed they discovered a new species.
 And even after some cleanup, we’re still left with Neanderthals and Denisovans that successfully mated (fertile off-springs) with Sapiens despite being labeled “separate species”.